navasmontilla/site/README.md

 ### Generation of arbitrary order augmented schemes for hyperbolic problems with source terms

-#### The WENO AR/ARL-ADER method in 1D: application to the SWE with bed variation
+#### The WENO AR/ARL-ADER method in 1D: well-balanced and energy-balanced simulation of the SWE with bed variation

-#### The WENO ARL-ADER method in 2D: application to the SWE with bed variation, friction and Coriolis
+#### The WENO ARL-ADER method in 2D: well-balanced simulation of the SWE with bed variation, friction and Coriolis

 #### URANS simulation of shallow flows using the WENO ARL-ADER method for the SWE